Ibotta/sopstool/README.md

 1. Accessing credentials

-   The flow should be as follows: unencrypt credentials -> run script -> destroy credentials.
+   The flow should be as follows: decrypt credentials -> run script -> destroy credentials.
 You can use the `sopstool entrypoint` to achieve this.

    ```sh
    sopstool entrypoint python myscript.py